NEW! You can now provide direct support a Clatsop County survivor of intimate partner violence.

-The Harbor is Clatsop County’s only advocacy center for survivors of domestic abuse, sexual assault and stalking.
+The Harbor is Clatsop County’s sole advocacy center for survivors of domestic abuse, sexual assault and stalking.
 We believe you and are here to help.
 Our services are free and confidential.

 We have a confidential shelter program in Clatsop County.
 The shelter is in a home-like environment and advocates are available to support survivors and provide case management.
 Shelter screenings are available 24/7 through our hotline 503.325.5735.